IsAvaible/AngularModUpdater/README.md

 ## Features

-Allows you to update or migrate your mods via simple drag and drop or file upload (.jar).
+Allows you to update or migrate your mods, modpacks, resource packs and shaders via simple drag and drop or file upload (.jar / .mrpack / .json / .zip).
 You may select the version and loader you want to search updates for or migrate to.
 Returns a list of all available version files of your mods and lets you download them.